CCorfield/Torch-parallel-nccl-MPS-Example/README.md

 	$> th Train.lua

 If this completes successfully, it will save a copy of the trained net in a `Torch` binary file `ExampleModel.t7`.
 The net is trained to recognize odd and even numbers in the range [1, 10] (yup, it is that simple).
-A minor digression: I have included a version of Nesterov training which is more rigorous than the one in the `optim` package.
+A minor digression: I have included a version of Nesterov training which is more rigorous than the one in `Torch's` `optim` package.

 You can train the net in two different ways:

 - Share the gradient data between the models and then update each model independently